 We can now select the debug mode of the productivity suite software.

 There are three ways of calling debug mode.
 Use the Debug Icon located on the main screen.
-Select the Debug menu item form the CPU menu located on the main menu or select the Debug item from the application tools panel.
+Select the Debug menu item from the CPU menu located on the main menu or select the Debug item from the application tools panel.

 When in debug mode a box is placed beside each rung in our program.